izenda/custom-scheduler/README.md

 Where:
 ```<hosturl>```,```<timePeriod>```, ```<username>``` and ```<password>```are defined in the service config located on the server at **C:\Program Files (x86)\IzendaService\IzendaService.exe.config**

-The logical flow diagram for these changes is located at:
+The logical flow diagram for these changes is located at https://github.com/WasteStrategies/custom-scheduler/blob/master/Custom%20ReportScheduler%20LogicalFlow.png

 These changes will also require the cusotmization of the Global.aspx page to authenticate as explained in the Izenda Wiki at http://wiki.izenda.us/FAQ/Implementing-Scheduler-Security.
 The example C# code provided is below:
 ```